 Editor’s Note: Today we revise and update one of our most popular articles about why people should enter photo contests.
 So often, the biggest obstacles are the ones we create ourselves.
 Although originally written in 2018, the information, with a few tweaks, is every bit as relevant today.
 In this article Schuenemann walks us through how she got to yes.
-And, with NANPA’s Showcase nature photography competition opening last week, it’s a good time to think about what you might get out of entering some of your own photos.
+And, with NANPA’s Showcase nature photography competition open and accepting entries, it’s a great time to think about what you might get out of entering some of your own photos.

 A few years ago, a friend said to me, “You already have NO.” I asked what he meant.
 His response has stuck with me ever since, and has served me well.
 If you sit back and don’t put in the effort, you already have NO. If you don’t try something that you’ve dreamt about doing, you already have NO. If you don’t attempt to do anything at all, you already have NO.

 When I began to think about entering photo contests, I used to wonder why I should even bother.
 It takes time, money and effort, right?
 But that’s not what I heard when I encouraged some talented friends to enter contests.
 Instead, what I heard was “I don’t have anything special.”
 Having seen their work, I KNEW they had some special images.
 What did I say that got them to enter the contests.?
 I tell them that they already had NO!

 So, yes, I started entering contests, too.
 One thing that motivates me to enter a few, select contests each year is that I learn so much from the photos that won in the past, and seeing them helps me better understand what makes a great image.
 From the dazzling beauty of a grand landscape to the small intimate details in a macro image, from the environments in which the images were shot to the animal behaviors they depict, I learn and am inspired.